SubbalakshmiC/CCNA-1/CCNASimon.md

 Way to remember: Please Do Not Throw Sausage Pizza Away (PDNTSPA)

+The model helps to troubleshoot and to create new protocols and applications.

 ###### 7 - Application - messages

 Interface to enable applications that want network services to be able to talk to the network stack.